 Some of the cutest succulents are the Echeveria.
 Their offspring, Graptoveria, is a cross between Echeveria and Graptopetalum, two outstanding succulents.
-Graptoveria ‘Bashful’ is just as delightful with blushing appeal.
-Try growing Bashful Graptoveria in combination with other succulents for a vacation friendly blend of interesting houseplants.
+Graptoveria ‘Bashful’ is just as delightful with its blushing appeal.
+Try growing Bashful Graptoveria in combination with other succulents for a vacation-friendly blend of interesting houseplants.

 The leaves are a light mint green when new but turn bright pink as they mature.
 The color is best in full sun, which is what Graptoveria plants prefer, although they can survive in partial shade.
 Another name for this bashful succulent is Rosy Cheeks, a nod to the fact that the color is pinkest when temperatures are slightly cool.

 These plants are easy to multiply for free by separating away rosettes or by leaf cuttings.
 Let cuttings callus over for a week before inserting the cut end into pre-moistened soilless media to grow roots.

 Graptoveria yields the brightest pink tones in cooler temperatures, but temps below 36 degrees Fahrenheit (2 C.) can severely damage the plant.
 In frost-free climates, it may remain outdoors for winter with some protection but northern gardeners should grow them in a pot and bring them inside before frosts.

 Use a well-draining soil mixture for container-grown plants.
 If planting in the ground, amend the soil with sand or other grit to increase percolation.

 Place plants where they receive full sun for best-blushed tones.
 Succulents rarely need fertilizing, but if you wish, you can use a formula made for those types of plants in early spring.
 Water deeply, but infrequently, and halve watering in winter.